-Grade level:10,11,12 Periods per Cycle: 6 Credits: 1 Humanities or Elective Length of Course: 90 days
+Grade level:10,11,12 Credits: 1 Arts and Humanities or Elective Credit Career Pathways: Arts and Communication Periods per Cycle: 6 Length of Course: 90 days Standard G.P.

 Students in the class will be responsible for paying a \$25 lab fee for their class materials.
 Prerequisite: Minimum of C in Contemporary Throwing and Hand Building 3D emphasized; students learn balance and proportion, surface decoration techniques and new firing options.
 Students often have the liberty of making creative pieces, but also learn how to make 'functional art', such as vases, cups and bowls.
 Advanced aesthetic, how to determine work value, marketing, technical and conceptual problems are also covered.
 Participation in the Art show and displaying work will be required.